danielabar/meblog/src/markdown/rails-postgres-docker.md

 (3 rows)
 ```

-We can see the `articles` table got created as well as the `schema_migrations` Rails uses to keep track of migrations.
+We can see the `articles` table got created as well as the `schema_migrations` table Rails uses to keep track of migrations.

 Now launch a Rails console with `bin/rails console` and create a new article: